bblhd/osdev/README.md

 It is recomended to clear the build folder every so often, especially after changing header files, as the build script currently doesn't account for changed header files.
 The build script also doesn't delete anything itself.
-I intend to fix both of these things
+I intend to fix both of these things.

 Requirements
 ---